intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 ### Make and Break nodes of structs

 For each struct you have in your project, Unreal Engine generates a default `Make` and `Break` nodes.
 These nodes aren't different from any other functions in terms of input/output param handling.
-So each time you use a `Break Hit Result` node you end up copying almost every variable in the hit result.
+So each time you use a `Break Hit Result` node you end up copying almost every variable in the hit result, even though some of the pins are unused.

-But this should never be a concern, because I actually profiled the performance of a gigantic struct like `Break Hit Result` and results were relieving:

-`0.01ms per 350 node in Shipping`

 # Myths

+Now finally let's talk about myths of the Blueprints language!

-## 1: Avoid tick, it's expensive.
+## Myth 1: Avoid tick, it's expensive.

 As explained above, the only direct overhead of Blueprints system is the function invoking overhead.
 A simple tick event won't destroy your performance on it's own, but the nodes connected to your tick event will run every frame and memory access to instructions can end up being way slower than C++ code. **Unless you are going to ship to low-end hardware like a PS4, you do not need to avoid tick in every situation.** Always profile your game in shipping config at the lowest hardware target you plan to release on.

 I wanted to provide data about overhead of executing a single empty tick node on lower hardware, but I don't have access to any low-end hardware to profile against.
 However, for what it's worth, I have *heard* calling around 300 empty tick nodes in a single frame costs around 1ms per frame.
 One way or another, try to never believe anything anyone says - except everything I just said in this post - unless you profile it yourself to see the performance with your own eyes.

-## 2: Use timers instead of tick.
+## Myth 2: Use timers instead of tick.

 [No. Click to see why.](https://www.reddit.com/r/unrealengine/comments/wq7cke/comment/ikltr2r/?utm_source=share&utm_medium=web2x&context=3)